-National Chocolate Cake Day -- January 27 -- made a lot of people happy on Wednesday and rose to the top of Google popularity lists.
+National Chocolate Cake Day — January 27 — made a lot of people happy on Wednesday and rose to the top of Google popularity lists.
 Chocolate cake is a well-loved term 365 days a year, of course.
 But while National Chocolate Cake Day delivers about 5,690,000 results in a Google search, those results are crushed by National Pie Day.
 National Pie Day, celebrated nationwide on January 23, gets 16,600,000 Google results.
 That’s 192% higher.
 However you measure, it’s a pretty sweet week, with both “holidays” practically neighbors on the calendar.
 And in the very same month that New Year’s resolutions begin.
 The shame of these marketers!

-Now the comparison isn’t quite fair, since National Pie Day is so much more inclusive -- it’s all pies, not just chocolate ones.
-Indeed, if you choose the most popular pie -- apple -- you find that National Apple Pie Day (May 13), has just over 4 million Google results, losing out to National Chocolate Cake Day by more than just some frosting.
+Now the comparison isn’t quite fair, since National Pie Day is so much more inclusive — it’s all pies, not just chocolate ones.
+Indeed, if you choose the most popular pie — apple — you find that National Apple Pie Day (May 13), has just over 4 million Google results, losing out to National Chocolate Cake Day by more than just some frosting.
 All of this is no match for the unrelated, except as a homonym, National Pi Day.
-The geeky celebration of the number without end (π) delivers 24,300,000 results on Google.The BEST SALES on Amazon NOW ]
+The geeky celebration of the number without end (π) delivers 24,300,000 results on Google.Up to 70% off on Hottest Amazon Deals]